 SPCA Certified foods: Third-party certification programs like SPCA Certified audit farms to a strict set of animal welfare criteria.

 Certification ensures you get what you pay for when it comes to farm animal care.
 That’s why we recommend you buy SPCA Certified or another certified label when it comes to purchasing foods for your friends and family.
-Find an SPCA Certified retailer near you.

 Stay in touch